 Online therapy often comes with extra perks you don't get when you see a counselor in person.
-They may give you a private chat room where you can go to leave messages for your therapist at any time.
+These perks are available to all therapy subscribers even if they don't have insurance like Blue Cross Blue Shield.
+Therapy platforms like BetterHelp provide you with a 24-hour mental health net.
+For example, your therapist may give you a private chat room where you can go to leave messages for your therapist at any time.
 This service is especially helpful when you want to describe your thoughts and feelings at the moment they are happening.
-The counselor checks the chat room from time to time and can leave brief replies or other messages.
+Your mental health net includes always-on chat to your therapist about personal issues and relationship issues as they are happening.
+Couples who get therapy together can talk directly to the therapist about their relationship issues.
+The counselor checks the chat room periodically and can leave brief replies or other messages.
+Your counselor will directly address your concerns with relationship issues, family issues, and personal issues via your secure chat room.
 Another benefit to online therapy is when you have your next session with them, they can see notes from when you last visited with them.

 In addition, you may schedule additional sessions during a crisis.
 This depends on the therapist's workload and schedule.
 Not only can you interact with the therapist more often most times, but you can do it from anywhere you have internet access.
 You can bring your therapist along with you on vacation, while you're away on family business, or when you move to a different home.
 Imagine how much easier the readjustment process can be when you don't have to find and get to know a new therapist after you move!

 Mobile App Communication